Kymorphia/gidgen/README.md

 * GObject:
   * Wrapping of C GObject and Interface instances.
   * Uses interface proxy objects for interfaces when the GObject type is unknown to D.
+  * GObject properties are provided as getter/setter D `@property` methods.
   * Each GObject signal has delegate and function callback type aliases and a `connectSignalName()` template.
   * Support for signal "detail" parameters like property names used with the GObject "notify" property.
   * Method aliases are automatically generated for class or interface methods which conflict with ancestor classes.